clemrho/chip-8-emulator/README.md

 # Chip-8-Emulator
 *A simple chip-8 emulator written by Rust*

-**UIUC CS128 Honor Final Project**
+*--UIUC CS128 Honor Final Project*

 ## Basic information
 #### Group name:
 ILoveRust123
 #### Group member:
+Yanze Lu : yanzelu2@illinois.edu

-Yanze Lu (yanzelu2), Jiayi Yan (jiayi22)
+Jiayi Yan :  jiayi22@illinois.edu
 #### Description:
 Chip-8 was a very simple programming language used for many of the 8-bit games from the 70s.
 This project is a simple implement of the chip-8 emulator.
 May include memory allocation, game loop, handling graphics.
 This is a very classic and charming project.
 ## Technical Overview:
-#### Project structure:
+### Project structure:

+The overall philosophy of our project is **five main tasks: IFDER**

+*Input -> Fetch -> Decode -> Execute -> Render*

+#### 0. Most critical classes
+The Main Loop : An infinite game loop (aka.the driver class) setup the callback, call the chip-8 class member functions, finally update and clear the display.
+CPU classes : Store all the variables and methods in CPU during the whole process.
+#### 1. Input
-Utilities classes: keypad translator, timer, html renderer...
+Utilities classes: keypad translator, (timer).

-Rom-loading class : loads the contents of a ROM file.
+[might be implemented] Rom-loading class : loads the contents of a file.

+#### 2. Fetch
+In CPU class : Fetching the codes on 4-bits basis from the memory.
+Random Number Generator : places a random number into a register.

+#### 3. Decode and Execution
+In CPU class : Using a considerable amount of `matching pattern`, decode and exec every command.

+#### 4.Render
 Fonts-loading class : convey the pixel character to the corresponding graphic images.

-Random Number Generator : places a random number into a register.

-The Main Loop : Game Loop (aka.the driver class) setup the callback, call the chip-8 class member functions, finally update and clear the display.
+May use WASM to interact Rust with `Javascript`.

-- Checkpoint 1: Rom-loading class finished, (including keypad translator).
+- Checkpoint 1: CPU class structure finished, Render finished.
-- Checkpoint 2: One "chip-8" class, Rom-loading class, Fonts-loading class, Random Number Generator.
+- Checkpoint 2: Main loop, Rom-loading class, Fonts-loading class, Random Number Generator, Fetch, finish all decode patterns.
 - Final: All finished.
-#### Possible Challenges:
+### Possible Challenges:
- working with a UI in Rust; Parallelism & Multithreading ;time limit
+ working with a UI in Rust; decode every pattern correctly, time limit.
 ## References:
 *Guide to making a CHIP-8 emulator*